mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your_first_plugin_crossplatform.md

 ## Overview

 There are many ways to architect a cross-platform solution, depending on your plugin, your projects, and your preferences.
 In this guide we will employ a method called "cloned project files."
-This method uses two very similar _.csproj_ files - each with platform-specific dependencies - that link to the same source files.
+This method uses two very similar _.csproj_ files - each with platform-specific dependencies - that share the same source files.
 The main goal is to illustrate a straightforward way of handling platform-specific needs while sharing the maximum amount of code.

-We will begin by using the same HelloRhinoCommon sample projects seen in [Your First Plugin (Windows)]({{ site.baseurl }}/guides/rhinocommon/your_first_plugin_windows) and [Your First Plugin (Mac)]({{ site.baseurl }}/guides/rhinocommon/your_first_plugin_mac)...
+We will build on what we learned in the HelloRhinoCommon sample projects seen in [Your First Plugin (Windows)]({{ site.baseurl }}/guides/rhinocommon/your_first_plugin_windows) and [Your First Plugin (Mac)]({{ site.baseurl }}/guides/rhinocommon/your_first_plugin_mac)...

 ## HelloRhino.CrossPlatform